patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tabs/tabs.md

 ### Horizontal overflow

-Use horizontal overflow menu if there is not enough space on a screen to display all tabs.
+Horizontal overflow menus are useful when there is not enough space on a screen to display all tabs.
 The overflow menu contains all the remaining tabs and is always placed as the last tab on the right.
-Selecting options from a menu changes the name of the main tab to the selected one.
-Show overflowing tab count next to overflow menu name, if it’s needed.
+Selecting options from overflow menu changes the name of the main tab to the selected one.
+You may show an overflowing tab count next to the overflow menu name, if needed.

 <img src="./img/Horizontal-overflow.png" alt="Horizontal overflow interaction" width="735"/>